 Scott Morris - Producer/Director/Editor

-Scott Morris is a seasoned documentary filmmaker with over 40 years of experience.
+Scott Morris is a seasoned documentary filmmaker with 35 years of experience.
 His work includes From The Ashes: The Life and Times of Tick Hall, the acclaimed one-hour documentary featuring talk-show host Dick Cavett, about the re-creation of his historic seaside home destroyed by fire.
 The film premiered primetime on Thirteen/WNET, and was distributed to public television stations nationwide.
 Scott's company, formed in 1992, produced dozens of award-winning films and videos for clients ranging from major corporations to non-profit organizations.
 Scott also edited Emmy Award-winning cable and network television programs for Discovery, Lifetime, CBS News and PBS, and an Academy Award-winning short.
 Scott is very familiar with the Great Swamp - he’s lived nearby for more 25 years, frequently hiking and biking through the area with his family.

 Larry Fast - Co-producer/Co-writer/Historian